SiwakornSitti/k8s-resource-adjustment/README.md

 4. Read the `set_resources.yaml` file from the configured overlay path.
 5. Update the resource values.
 6. Commit and push the changes back to the remote repository.

+## Development

+A `Makefile` is included to streamline common development tasks.

+- `make build`: Build the application binary.
+- `make test`: Run all tests.
+- `make deps`: Tidy and install dependencies.
+- `make clean`: Clean up build artifacts.
+- `make help`: Display a list of all available targets.

 ## How It Works